Unstable Cores are the source of instability in chemical reaction networks: Proof of Theorem

-For the case $m=\tilde{m}$, Def.~\ref{SIdef:autocatalysis} recovers the definition of an explicitly-autocatalytic reaction $j_A$, where $S'$ is a $1\times 1$ matrix $S'=S_{mj_A}=\tilde{s}^{j_A}_m-s^{j_A}_m>0$.
-Analogously to Def.~\ref{SIdef:unstablecore} we can consider `core' matrices that are minimal with the property of being autocatalytic. \begin{definition} A stoichiometric submatrix $A$ is an \emph{autocatalytic core} if it is autocatalytic and it does not contain a proper submatrix that is autocatalytic. \end{definition} For a characterization of autocatalytic cores in network terms, it is convenient to remove momentarily explicit catalysis from the network.
-This way, the definition of autocatalysis relies on the sign structure of the matrix alone, with no reference to the stoichiometric coefficients.
-To this aim, we split every explicitly-catalytic reaction $j_C$, with $s^{j_C}_m\tilde{s}^{j_C}_m \neq 0$ for at least one species $m$, into two reactions $j_{C1}$, $j_{C2}$ such that $s^{j_{C1}}_m=s^{j_C}_m$, and $\tilde{s}^{j_{C2}}_m=\tilde{s}^{j_C}_m$, for every $m$.
-In words, the reactants of $j_C$ coincide with the reactants of $j_{1C}$ and the products of $j_C$ coincide with the products of $j_{2C}$.
+{For a proof of Thm.~\ref{thm:autocoremain},} it is convenient to remove momentarily explicit catalysis from the network. {As addressed in Sec.~\ref{sec:whatisspecial}}, this has the advantage that the definition of autocatalysis then relies on the sign structure of the matrix alone and does not require a reference to the numerical values of the stoichiometric coefficients.
+To this end, we split every explicitly-catalytic reaction $j_C$, with $s^{j_C}_m\tilde{s}^{j_C}_m \neq 0$ for at least one species $m$, into two reactions $j_{C1}$, $j_{C2}$ such that $s^{j_{C1}}_m=s^{j_C}_m$, and $\tilde{s}^{j_{C2}}_m=\tilde{s}^{j_C}_m$, for every $m$.
+That is, the reactants of $j_C$ coincide with the reactants of $j_{1C}$ and the products of $j_C$ coincide with the products of $j_{2C}$.
 An \emph{intermediate species} $m_I$ is added, so that $m_I$ is the single product of reaction $j_{1C}$ and the single reactant of reaction $j_{2C}$.
-To exemplify, an explicitly-catalytic reaction $j_C$
+For instance, the explicitly-catalytic reaction $j_C$

 is split into $j_{C1}$, $j_{C2}$ as